ITIL Framework Explained (Updated)

 An incident management process is in place to revive a conventional service operation as quickly as possible to attenuate the impact on the business operation, thus ensuring effective service quality and availability.

-The objective of incident management in the framework of ITIL is to manage all the changes made to incidents.
+The primary objective of incident management in the framework of ITIL is to manage all the changes made to incidents (any unplanned interruptions or reductions in service quality).
 The incident management team is responsible for efficient communication between the IT team and users.
+This process does not focus on managing changes made to incidents but rather on resolving the incident itself.

 Change management

 In the change management process, the change advisory board comes into the picture.
 The CAB, or change advisory board, is responsible for assessing the change.
-Usually, changes are approved or rejected during CAB meetings.
+During CAB meetings, changes are typically discussed, and decisions are made on whether to approve, reject, or request further evaluation of the proposed changes.

 Service Request Management